jieggii/dcfg/README.md

 ```

 ## How to use
-First of all, you will need an empty directory where config files will be put by dcfg.
+First of all you will need an empty directory where configs will be put by dcfg.
 I hope you will find one!
 It also may be a git repo.

-You need to create a dcfg config file (`dcfg.conf` by default) in this directory.
+You need to create a dcfg config file (`dcfg.conf` by default) inside this directory.
 You can use
-`dcfg init` or `touch dcfg.conf` commands.
+`dcfg init` or `touch dcfg.conf` command.
 Then you will need to define ***bindings***, ***additions***, optionally
 ***context directory*** and ***pins***.
 More information about dcfg config files can be found below.